espocrm/documentation/docs/administration/entity-manager.md

 ## Creating new entity type

 Click the **Create Entity** button on the Entity Manager main page (Administration > Entity Manager).
 Specify the name, labels and select the type.
 If you select the *Person* type, your entity will have Email, Phone, First Name, Last Name and Salutation fields.
-Check the **Stream** if you want to have a stream panel (users will be able to follow records).
+Check the **Stream** if you want to have the Stream panel (users will be able to follow records).

 Types: